 - Form the dough into 2-inch balls.
 Top each with slices of jalapeno.

 - Set up the Big Green Egg, grill, or electric smoker for smoking over indirect heat according to the manufacturer's instructions.
 Heat to 250°F.

 - Put the sausage balls to smoke 25 minutes or until a thermometer inserted into the center of a ball registers 155°F. Remove from the heat (balls will continue to cook a bit once removed from the heat).

-- In a small bowl, combine the honey and mustard, using honey to desired sweetness.
+- In a small bowl, combine the honey and mustard.

 - Serve smoked sausage balls with honey mustard for dipping.
 Yields 24-25 balls.